netronome-support/vRouter3.1.3/README.md

       fab setup_interface

-NOTE: After this step you should have communication on the underlay network
+NOTE: After this step you should have communication on the underlay network - Test by pinging between the interfaces

 * Provision the cluster